-Know your farm and your crop: Understanding your crop and its pollination requirements might be the best tactic in deciding how to use pesticides and minimize the exposure to pesticides of non-target pollinators likely to be visiting your crop site and nearby areas.
-Understanding bloom times, pollination needs and the environmental variables that affect them is crucial to developing a plan that protects honey bees and other pollinators while keeping pests at bay.
-Consider hiring an IPM professional or consult with your county Extension specialist for help identifying species of crop pests, their abundance, and life cycle.
-A crop- and season-specific approach to pest management may reduce the overall need for chemical pesticide application.
 Conduct a native bee survey.
 Your crop may already be pollinated by unaccounted-for species of native bees.
 Your knowledge of the species and nesting preferences will aid in preventing unintended exposure.
 Crop-edges and vegetation patches within and surrounding planted areas on a farm provide habitat and additional forage for pollinators.
 Consider reducing herbicide applications in these areas because "weeds" can act as refuge and habitat for other pest-controlling beneficial insects.
 Consider planting vegetative buffers of non-noxious weeds and other nectar- or pollen-producing plants around crops and on-site apiaries to provide additional refuge and forage for bees and other pollinators.
 Protect the pollinators visiting the buffers by designating the buffers as no-spray zones.
 It is important to note that not all weeds are beneficial; some are sources of crop pests and pathogens, so it is best to conduct a farmscape analysis in collaboration with UF/IFAS Extension specialists when managing weeds for pollinators.

-Notify beekeepers: If beekeepers are notified in advance of application, colonies can be moved away from the treatment area.
-Florida law requires every apiary or bee yard to be plainly marked with the owner's name, address and telephone number.
+Notify beekeepers.
+If beekeepers are notified in advance of a pesticide application, they may be able to move colonies away from the treatment area, if desired.
+Florida law requires anyone keeping honey bees to be registered with the Florida Department of Agriculture and Consumer Services and all hives to be permanently marked with the beekeeper's firm number.

-Agreements and Notification: Cooperation between applicators, growers, beekeepers, Extension workers and government officials is necessary to control problem crop pests and protect pollinators from pesticide exposure.
-The key to this cooperation is constant communication fostered by trust on the part of all involved.
+Agreements and notification.
+Cooperation between applicators, growers, beekeepers, Extension workers, and government officials is necessary to control problem crop pests and protect pollinators from pesticide exposure.
+The key to this cooperation is trust and constant communication among everyone involved.
 Protecting honey bees and other pollinators from pesticides can be difficult despite the fact that many of these chemicals are not considered hazardous to bees.
 There are many variables in the decision-making process leading to pesticide use, and the protection of pollinators is likewise a complicated undertaking.
 In general, pollinators die when pesticide applications are made based on insufficient information and/or made without regard to the safety of pollinators.
 It is highly recommended that growers and beekeepers develop a contract of agreement before placing honey bee colonies onto managed agricultural land.
-Some points to consider within this agreement include: the number and placement of hives, the duration of the colony presence, identification of temporary holding zones for when bees need to be moved, signage for no-spray or buffer zones, liability limitations for each party, and methods of contact (see next section for more information on agreements).
+Some points to consider within this agreement include the number of hives and their placement, the duration of the colony presence, identification of temporary holding zones for when bees need to be moved, signage for no-spray or buffer zones, liability limitations for each party, and methods of contact (see next section for more information on agreements).
+You can find an example agreement here: https://edis.ifas.ufl. edu/aa169.
 Land managers and beekeepers must maintain an open line of communication throughout the season.
-If crop-specific or season-specific spray-schedules are known, this information could be released to a beekeeper who may be interested in moving their hives onto the property.
+If crop-specific or season-specific spray schedules are known, this information could be released to a beekeeper who may be interested in moving their hives onto the property.
 For resident honey bee colonies, this and additional advanced notification of intermittent pesticide application would allow honey bee colonies to be moved.

-Risk Reduction Approaches for Beekeepers
+Approaches for Beekeepers to Reduce Risks

-FDACS conducted a series of meetings for beekeepers and citrus growers in 2013, out of which arose voluntary recommendations that both groups could follow to protect bees while protecting citrus (see www.FloridaBeeProtection.org).
-Many of these recommendations are applicable to many/most crops.
+The FDACS conducted a series of meetings for beekeepers and citrus growers in 2013, out of which arose voluntary recommendations that both groups could follow to protect bees while also protecting citrus from damaging pests.
+Many of these recommendations are applicable to other crops.